Cottonwood Canyon (view northwest) |

 Geology

 The geology of the general area is complex, with a variety of oddly juxtaposed rock types.
 In the wilderness area, all of the rocks are old and date to Precambrian times.
-The lower strata is Precambrian metamorphic, but this is overlain by what seem be regular, coarse-grained granitic rocks.
-There are granitic domes and smooth cliffs along the ridge tops, and the side slopes are strewn with coarse-grained granitic boulders and deeply cut by canyons.
-Just across the road to the east, the rocks are carbonates with dates starting in the Cambrian.
+The lower strata is Precambrian metamorphic, but this is overlain by what seem be coarse-grained granitic rocks.
+There are granitic domes and smooth cliffs along the ridge tops, and the side slopes are strewn with coarse-grained granitic boulders.
+Just across Devils Cove Road to the east, the rocks are carbonates with dates starting in the Cambrian.
 On some of the water-polished granite waterfalls, there are carbonate flowstone-like deposits, but I don't know what the source of the carbonates would be on this side of the canyon; maybe it isn't carbonate.
-The granitic boulders and cliffs in the wilderness area remind me of Joshua Tree National Park. |
+The granitic boulders and cliffs in the wilderness area are reminiscent of Joshua Tree National Park. |

 |